 Reduce Short Domestic Holidays

 One of the fastest ways to diminish your overseas travel funds is to take weekend breaks in your home country.
 This position is not helpful for domestic tourism, but it makes a lot of sense for your budget if you have expensive flights and accommodation to consider.
-During a ten year period I only took three weekends away, two for weddings and one for a cricket match – and this allowed me to take on average five-six weeks of overseas holidays every year – and considering the cost of flying out of Australia, this was quite an impressive effort.
+During ten years I only took three weekends away, two for weddings and one for a cricket match.
+This allowed me to take on average five-six weeks of overseas holidays every year – and considering the cost of flying out of Australia, this was quite an impressive effort.
 The average cost of a weekend break could equate to a week or more of accommodation in your chosen overseas destination – which would you prefer?
-Also consider avoiding domestic holidays during peak tourist times (such as Easter and long weekends) – this will almost guarantee that your dream of travelling to some distant destination never becomes a reality.
+Also, consider avoiding domestic holidays during peak tourist times (such as Easter and long weekends) – this will almost guarantee that your dream of travelling to some distant destination never becomes a reality.

-Consider it this way – what would you rather have do: Have five weekend breaks in your home country a year or have a three week holiday in an overseas destination?
+Consider it this way – what would you rather have to do: Have five-weekend breaks in your home country a year or have a three week holiday in an overseas destination?
 Yes, you do see a lot of people take weekend breaks, but remember, do they have overseas travel as their priority?
-Don’t follow what others are doing, follow what is best for yourself.
+Don’t follow what others are doing; follow what is best for yourself.

 Food And Drink

 I have always been amazed by the amount of money people spend on coffee and other take-away food options during any given week.
-Even though it may only be five or so dollars a day, that adds up quickly over the space of an entire year (five dollars a day equates to more than 1800 dollars in a year, ten dollars a day to more than 3600 dollars in a year).
+It may only be five or so dollars a day, but that adds up quickly over the space of an entire year (five dollars a day equates to more than 1800 dollars in a year, ten dollars a day to more than 3600 dollars).
 My rule was that I only ate out once every two weeks, and I have followed this regime for decades.
-I calculated it this way – the cost of two restaurant meals would feed me for a whole week if I cooked at home – and so my decision to cook almost all of my own meals was born.
-Such a commitment does take more time and effort to organise (buying your grocery items and cooking them does take more time to ordering at a restaurant or cafe), but for this sacrifice, I was able to enjoy meals in foreign countries – a more than acceptable compromise.
+I calculated it this way – the cost of two restaurant meals would feed me for a whole week if I cooked at home – and so my decision to cook almost all of my meals was born.
+Such a commitment does take more time and effort to organise (buying your grocery items and cooking them does take more time to order at a restaurant or cafe), but for this sacrifice, I was able to enjoy meals in foreign countries – a more than acceptable compromise.